Odinist Community of Spain – Ásatrú

 The Odinist Community of Spain – Ásatrú (Comunidad Odinista de España – Ásatrú), also known as European Odinist Circle (Círculo Odinista Europeo), is a neo-völkisch organisation in Spain, founded in 1981, for followers of the form of modern Heathenry known as Odinism (after the chief deity of Germanic paganism, Odin).
 The community bases its ideology on the Visigothic, Suevian and Vandalian Germanic heritage of modern Spain, Portugal and Occitania.
-It was legally recognised as a religious institution by the Spanish government in 2007, and performed the first legal pagan wedding in mainland Spain since the Visigothic era, in Barcelona on 23 December 2007.
+It was legally recognised as a religious institution by the Spanish government in 2007, and performed the first legal pagan wedding in mainland Spain since the Visigothic era in Barcelona on 23 December 2007.
 In Albacete in 2009, COE completed the first temple to Odin believed to have been built in over 1,000 years.
 A less Odin-focused group split off in 2012 as the Ásatrú Lore Vanatrú Assembly (ALVA).

 Odinism background

-The term Odinism was coined by Orestes Brownson in his 1848 "Letter to Protestants".
+The OED dates the word Odinism at least as far back as 1822.
+The term Odinism was also used by Orestes Brownson in his 1848 "Letter to Protestants".
 The term was re-introduced in the late 1930s by Alexander Rud Mills in Australia with his First Anglecyn Church of Odin and his book The Call of Our Ancient Nordic Religion.
 In the 1960s and early 1970s, Else Christensen's Odinist Study Group and later the Odinist Fellowship brought the term into usage in North America.
 Odinists do not necessarily focus on the worship of Odin, and most honour the full Germanic pantheon.
-Within Heathenry, the term Odinist or Wodenist is typically used by neo-völkisch groups, who are characterised by their pseudoscientific beliefs that legitimate observance of the religion is predicated on belonging to a specific biological race and that the ability to hold a relationship with the gods in encoded in their DNA.
+Within Heathenry, the term Odinist or Wodenist is typically used by neo-völkisch groups, who are characterised by their pseudoscientific beliefs that legitimate observance of the religion is predicated on belonging to a specific biological race and that the ability to hold a relationship with the gods is encoded in their DNA.